-AMD Navi launched back in July 2019 with the Radeon RX 5700 XT and RX 5700.
-Since then we've had a smattering of more affordable GPUs from the red corner, some of which we're big fans of, particularly in terms of value for money.
-There are some quality GPUs in the current line up, with the 5700 and Radeon RX 5600 XT both making an appearance in our guide to the best graphics cards.
+So what can you expect from the RX 6000 series graphics cards?
+Past performance would have us leaning towards performance per dollar.
+AMD Navi launched back in July 2019 with the Radeon RX 5700 XT and RX 5700, and since then we've had a smattering of more affordable GPUs from the red corner.
+Some of which we're big fans of, particularly in terms of value for money, with the 5700 and Radeon RX 5600 XT both making an appearance in our guide to the best graphics cards.

 If you can't wait for Big Navi, these are the best graphics cards you can lay your hands on right now.